grpc/proposal/A79-non-per-call-metrics-architecture.md

 whether it is interested in the channel.
 At channel creation time, the channel's canonical target and the default authority is provided to the stats plugin to make this decision.
-(The default authority provided is derived from the target unless an override was specified on the channel) Various gRPC components use this list of interested stats plugins (`StatsPluginGroup`) to record metrics.
+(The default authority provided is derived from the target unless an override was specified on the channel.)
+Various gRPC components use this list of interested stats plugins (`StatsPluginGroup`) to record metrics.

 ![](A79_graphics/stats-plugin-scoping.png)